-All students in the Adult-Geron Acute Care Nurse Practitioner specialty are required to attend a mandatory Clinical Skills Intensive Orientation on the USA campus during the fall term in which they are enrolled in AHN 568 and AHN 571.
-Various clinical skills workshops will be held during the orientation.
-Students have the opportunity to request their preferred group on a first come, first serve basis through the simulation department after the request is sent out during the spring term.
-Various clinical skills workshops will be held during the orientation.
+All students in the Adult-Geron Acute Care Nurse Practitioner specialty are required to attend one* mandatory Clinical Skills Intensives (CSI) during the fall term in which they are enrolled in AHN 568 and AHN 571.

 |NU 518 - Advanced Nursing Assessment 3 credit hours|

 |NU 545 - Physio-pathological Basis of Advanced Nursing 3 credit hours|

 |NU 578 - Pharmacology for Advanced Practice Nurses 3 credit hours|

 |NU 607 - Scientific Underpinnings of Advanced Nursing Practice 3 credit hours|

 |NU 608 - Evidence-Based Practice and Quality Improvement in Healthcare 3 credit hours|

 |NU 610 - Healthcare Policy and Finance 3 credit hours|

 |NU 613 - Organizational & Systems Leadership 3 credit hours|

 |Adult-Gerontological Acute Care NP Specialty Courses|